web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/hmr.md

 ## Enabling HMR

-Builder has built-in support for HMR.
+Rsbuild has built-in support for HMR.
 By default, HMR is enabled in development.

 By setting [dev.hmr](/en/api/config-dev.html#devhmr) to false, HMR can be disabled, which the HMR and react-refresh will no longer work.